GigameshGarages/TussleNet/README.md

 # Progress
 * Integration of Chainlink VRF with RANDAO
-* Implementation of Chainlink Adaptors and Initiators
+* Implementation of Chainlink External Adaptor
+* Implementatio of Linkpool Bridge Adaptor
 * Implementation of Chainlink VRF
 * Integration of Validator Contracts
 * Integration of Proof of Stake Contracts